anetz89/adventOfCode/README.md

 # adventOfCode 2020

-see https://adventofcode.com/ for further details.
+See https://adventofcode.com/ for further details.